Ever wondered what it’s like to work for one of Southeast Asia’s hottest startups?

 “No Brilliant Jerks”

 The choice can sometimes be akin to being caught between a rock and a hard place but we want to make it clear that what you do is as important as how you do it.
 In hiring leaders, we are guided by the 4Hs: Heart, Honour, Humility and Hunger.
-These form our Leadership DNA that drives us not only in our dealings with customers and external parties, but also helps us align on how we can continuously improve and create a positive experience for all.
+These form our Leadership DNA that drives us not only in our dealings with consumers and external parties, but also helps us align on how we can continuously improve and create a positive experience for all.

 In the highly competitive landscape that we operate in, the more elusive “H” is Humility.
 Anthony personally interviews some of our top leadership hires and often, he might speak with them on weekends.
 I have received calls from him before – and it shows how perplexed he is for him to ring me on a weekend – to talk about a candidate’s humility, or lack of.
 And these candidates have what we refer to as blue-blooded CVs.
 They are super talented and experienced, and we want them.
 But we often come to the same conclusion – that technical or business performance does not trump values so we do say no to such candidates who do not have humility.
-As a company that puts customers first, including internal customers, being humble is important.
+As a company that puts consumers first, including internal consumers, being humble is important.
 We must say no to brilliant jerks.

 “We are serious about feedback.”